-Applications for expansion of the existing St Erth Community School building and the Children's Centre will be subject to the following criteria:
+Applications for expansion of the existing St Erth School building and the Children's Centre will be subject to the following criteria:

-that such expansion
+that such expansion must

-- i. is for educational purposes; - ii. meets the requirements of the school and makes efficient and effective use of the site; - iii. provides sports and/or recreational facilities that enhance the provision of community facilities as well as benefits the school; - iv. does not result in reduced traffic safety or significant adverse traffic generation; - v. does not result in the loss of educational facilities on the site; - vi. meets the objectives for sustainable development elsewhere in the Plan.
+- i. be for educational purposes; - ii. meet the requirements of the school and make efficient and effective use of the site; - iii. not result in reduced traffic safety or will lead to such an increase in traffic generation, resulting from the additional facilities, to the extent that the cumulative impact on the road network is severe; - iv. meet the objectives for sustainable development elsewhere in the Plan;